linux development logo

 sudo ./VentoyWeb.sh

 I connect to http://127.0.0.1:24680.
-In Option I disable Secure Boot and select GPT as partition type.
+Under Option I disable Secure Boot and select GPT as the partition type.

-Disable Secure boot and select GPT
+Disable Secure Boot and select GPT

-Disable Secure boot and select GPT
+Disable Secure Boot and select GPT

 Installing Ventoy